 The Aquadome is a 501(c)(3) non-profit, volunteer-operated venue dedicated to music, art, and community in Kirksville, Missouri.
 We primarily host concerts but are by no means limited solely to music.
 We also host potlucks, craft nights, workshops, art exhibits, poetry slams & readings, and plenty other events!
 In addition to this, we also rent out our space for privately organized events and as a practice space for bands.

 We’re open from mid August to early December and mid January to early May.

 Interested in volunteering?
 That’s awesome!
 Go to this form.

 The Long Version

 Who runs it?

-We have an exec board that is elected each Fall and Spring.
-They get to handle all the boring jobs like paying bills and filing out business forms and organizing the calendar and sending endless emails.
+We have an Executive Board that is elected each Fall and Spring.
+They get to handle all the administrative work like paying bills, filing out business forms, and organizing the calendar.
 But they also get to do rad things like book bands and decorate and meet a lot of interesting people.
-But by no means do they run the Aquadome alone.
+But by no means do they run The Aquadome alone.
 The countless volunteers that help at our events are immeasurably important.
 They keep they place operational and the board members from having panic attacks.

 How is it funded?